pfdubois/BridgeBidding/source/MinorOpenings.rst

    ♦ AJ763
    ♣ KQ4

 After 1♦ - 1♥, he recommends 2♥.
-If you bid 1N expect a spade lead and your goose may be well done.
-That diamond suit does not merit a rebid.
+"If you bid 1N expect a spade lead and your goose may be well done," Lawrence says.
+"That diamond suit does not merit a rebid."

 Once opener has made a three-card raise, which responder thinks is a four-card raise, opener can bid NT at his next bid, if he gets one, to show this.
 Playing in a 4-3 fit